oCroso/gameservers/squad/README.md

 ## Squad Dedicated Server

-This ansible playbook is used to automaticaly provision and deploy a squad dedicated game server to the AWS cloud.
+This ansible playbook is used to automaticaly provision and deploy a fully up to date squad dedicated game server to the AWS cloud to whichever region you would like.

 Usage: